simple-java-mail/smtp-connection-pool/README.md

 It does not build messages or decide how SMTP works.
 The selected Jakarta Mail provider still owns authentication, TLS, EHLO, PIPELINING, CHUNKING, response parsing, and the actual send.

-Version `4.0.0` is the project's architectural expansion into a broader SMTP integration platform: it adds the optional Jakarta Mail provider and Camel adapter while preserving the existing core coordinate and direct API.
+Version `4.0.0` expands the project beyond its direct API with optional Jakarta Mail and Camel integrations.
+Existing users can keep the same `org.simplejavamail:smtp-connection-pool` dependency and direct API.

 ## Start here: executable demos